How to loop in Python

 print(squared)--OUTPUT--[1, 4, 9, 16, 25]

-List comprehensions offer a compact and readable way to create a new list from an existing one.
-They combine a for loop with an expression inside a single pair of brackets, making your code more efficient and Pythonic.
+List comprehensions offer a compact and readable way to create new lists from existing ones.
+They let you combine a loop and an expression into a single, elegant line.
+In the example, [x**2 for x in numbers] builds the new squared list.

 Advanced looping techniques

-Building on those fundamentals, you can tackle more complex iteration challenges with specialized functions like enumerate(), zip(), and the powerful itertools module.
+Once you've mastered the basics, you can tackle more complex iteration challenges with powerful built-in functions like enumerate(), zip(), and the itertools module.

 Using enumerate() to access index and value